m-pedro/AI-Agents/README.md

 - Software Development Agent: Generate codebase to build a PoC (small project)
 - Code Test Agent: Generate code tests

-**Other ideas**: Agents for MLOps life cycle
+**Other ideas**: Agents for the MLOps life cycle

 **Workflow Steps**

 a.
 Requirements Gathering
 - Task: Extract key requirements from a document
 - Goal: Create a concise summary of the system's required features
-- Outcome: Defines the project scope (e.g., authentication, operations, task management, reporting)
+- Outcome: Define the project scope (e.g., authentication, operations, task management, reporting)

 b.
 High-Level System Design
 - Task: Design the architecture of the system